Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 ### The Chat Backend Protocol

 Creating a chat-like experience requires two main components: a user interface and a service API.
-The [Chat Backend Protocol](https://github.com/Azure/azureml_run_specification/blob/chat-protocol/specs/chat-protocol/chat-app-protocol.md) standardizes their interactions.
+The [ChatBootAI OpenAPI protocol](https://editor.swagger.io/?url=https://raw.githubusercontent.com/ChatBootAI/chatbootai-openapi/main/openapi/openapi-chatbootai.yml) standardizes their interactions.
 This standardization allows for the development of different client applications (like mobile apps) that can interact seamlessly with chat services written in various programming languages.

 #### The Chat request